d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 to refer to its length, i.e., the number of elements of a vector or an axis.
 However, we use the dimensionality of an `ndarray` to refer to the number of axes that an `ndarray` has.
-In this sense, the dimensionality of an `ndarray`'s some axis will be the length of that axis.
+In this sense, the dimensionality of some axis of an `ndarray` will be the length of that axis.